These pages will be updated with FAQs based on user feedback during our efforts to replace Windows 7 devices across the College.

 FAQs

-ICT is working with the College community to ensure that devices running Windows 7 are either upgraded or replaced quickly and with as little disruption as possible.
+ICT is working with the university community to ensure that devices running Windows 10 are either upgraded or replaced with as little disruption as possible.

-How to check if I have a College managed computer?
+How to check if I have a university managed computer?

-To check if your device is managed by the College please type “Software Center” into the “Start Menu” and click the icon.
+To check if your device is managed by Imperial please type 'Software Center' into the 'Start Menu' and click the icon.
 If the application successfully opens your computer is managed.

 What are Supported/Unsupported Devices?

-Unsupported devices are those where our College approved vendor, HP, has ceased support on the version of the operating system we are targeting – Windows 10 20H2, which currently has an end-of-life date of 9 May 2023.
+Unsupported devices are those where our university approved vendor, HP, has ceased support on the version of the operating system we are targeting.

 When does a device qualify for an upgrade?